airbnb/mavericks/docs/threading.md

 fun setCount() {
   // Count is 0
   setState { copy(count = 1) }
-  // Count is still 0 until the reducer above is run.
+  // Count is still 0 until the reducer above is run on the reducer queue thread.
 }
 ```